JarekB-dev/byron-air/README.md

 # $${\color{orange}Content}$$

 ### [ASCIIART.EU](https://www.asciiart.eu/)

 > Used for the logo and luggage art.

 ### Code Institute

 > Project created in line with course content and within project 3 scope and partially inspired by project 3 walkthrough.

 ### w3 schools

 > Used to reference Python Structure

 ### Youtube

 > Youtuber [b001](https://www.youtube.com/@b001) and his explanations helped me a lot with syntax problems and for loops.

 ### Stack Overflow

 > Used to resolve issues with clearing terminal as well as Aiports/Countries indexing problem.

+<a name="acknowledgments"></a>

+# $${\color{orange}Acknowledgments}$$

+### Derek McAuley

+My Mentor that provided me with helpful tips, amazing feedback and continuous support during this course.

+### Code Instutute Community

+Great community that is always willing to help with any issues course participants are facing.
+I am very honored to be part of it.